top of page

 Our Story

-Our History: Humble Beginnings
+Humble Beginnings

-Our success lead to a series of venue openings.
-However, by 2010 we noticed something unexpected: our pho noodle soup developed a cult following of its own and was outselling everything else.
-As a result, in 2011 we expanded our pho offering and renamed our business Madame Nhu® to better reflect our new direction.
-Innovation and product development have always been at the heart of our success.
-In rebranding our business, our brand, menu and shop design were heavily inspired by the political, cultural and culinary developments of post-colonial south Vietnam.
-The rest, as they say, is history.
+Our success led to a series of venue openings.
+However, by 2010 we noticed something unexpected: our pho noodle soup had developed a cult following of its own and was outselling everything else.
+As a result, in 2011 we expanded our pho offerings and renamed the business Madame Nhu® to better reflect our new direction.

-Our first store at 201 Elizabeth St, Sydney.
+Our first store at 201 Elizabeth St, Sydney (2007-2017).
 Photo Source: customer photos on Urbanspoon (now Zomato), circa 2007 and 2011

 Follow & Tag Us @madamenhu